 You gals have asked me to do posts on marriage and parenting lately so I though it would be fun to team up with one of my favorite faith based mama accounts to follow on Instagram (@LauraWGodfrey) to share some on enneagram and relationships, and other parenting topics.
 Laura is a fashion blogger just a hop skip and a jump away over in Atlanta, Georgia and has 3 girls.
-Her youngest is a month younger than Baby Finn!

-I sent Laura several questions I personally wanted to know the answer to surrounding topics like temper tantrums, enneagram and relationships, incorporating faith with your kids, etc. I’m so excited to answer some of your marriage questions on my Instagram today and tomorrow and cover more marriage topics.
+I sent Laura several questions I personally wanted to know the answer to surrounding topics like temper tantrums, enneagram and relationships, incorporating faith with your kids, etc.

 More Marriage & Parenting Posts From Eric and I:

 OK, now that I’ve talked a lot, here is my Q&A with my internet friend Laura Godfrey!
-Hoping we can meet next time I’m in Atlanta!

-Enneagram and Relationships: What is your number & Matt’s numbers?
+What is your number & Matt’s number?